mine-exchange/partners-api/README.en.md

 ## API Methods 🔢

-### Retrieving Orders
+### Get Orders

-⚠️ We do not recommend using this method regularly to avoid delays.
-For notifications on order status changes, the "[Webhook Order Status Notifications](#webhook-order-status-notifications-)" tool is provided.
+⚠️ We do not recommend using this method frequently to avoid delays.
+For notifications on order status changes, use the [Webhook Order Status Notifications](#webhook-order-status-notifications-).

 **[GET] /{{API_PARTNERS_PREFIX}}/orders?ids={{id1}},{{id2}},...&page={{pages_count}}&per_page={{items_count}}**
-- **ids**: Comma-separated list of partner order IDs.
+- **ids**: A comma-separated list of partner order IDs.
 You may specify a single order.
-- **page**: Optional parameter, the page number of the list to retrieve.
+- **page**: (Optional) The page number of the list to retrieve.
-- **per_page**: Number of items per page.
+- **per_page**: The number of items per page.

 #### Successful Response (200)
 ```js